Buried lakes of salt water on Mars may provide conditions for life

 After analysis, they concluded that the bright area was a sub-classic lake filled with liquid water.
 The discovery raised some fundamental questions.

-Is this the only lake on Mars hidden under ice?
+Is this the only lake hidden under the ice?
+Tuesday?
 What is the liquid water like in the extreme cold of the South Pole on Tuesday when the average surface temperature is less than -100 than C?

 After receiving additional satellite data, I and my colleagues Three more were discovered Detected in 2018 unique “lakes” near the site and confirmed the presence of liquid water in all four bodies.